Symmetry restoration in mean-field approaches: Symmetry Restoration - General Formalism

 It is important to emphasize, that the concept of generator coordinates, which corresponds here to the projection onto the subspaces determined by the symmetry group, deals only with the coordinates of the $A$ particles in the corresponding wave functions in the intrinsic or in the laboratory frame, i.e., before or after the symmetry restoration.
 The collective coordinates, in this case the Euler angles, enter only in a parametric way.
 In none of these considerations one has to introduce "redundant" coordinates and no spurious states are involved.
 One stays, from the beginning to end, completely in the quantum-mechanical framework and no "requantization" is necessary.
 However, the results are not characterized by orbits in the collective subspace, but by probabilities corresponding to different orientations.

 It needs to be added that there is a prize to pay as these calculations become relatively complicated.
-Therefore, although these concepts have been around since more than half a century, many of these calculations, in particular, those with realistic applications are possible only nowadays using modern computing resources~\cite{(Bal14b)}.
-Some of the applications still have to wait for more advanced facilities~\cite{(Mar18)}.
+Therefore, although these concepts were around since more than half a century, many of these calculations, in particular, those with realistic applications are possible only nowadays using modern computing resources~\cite{(Bal14d)}.
+Some of the applications still have to wait for more advanced implementations~\cite{(Rom19c)}.